-237. Belarus strives to fulfil its obligations to the international treaty bodies in full, including by submitting periodic reports on the implementation of the core international human rights instruments.
+239. Belarus strives to fulfil its obligations to the international treaty bodies in full, including by submitting periodic reports on the implementation of the core international human rights instruments.

-238. The Ministry of Foreign Affairs is responsible for coordinating the implementation of Belarus's obligations to the international treaty bodies.
+240. The Ministry of Foreign Affairs is responsible for coordinating the implementation of the country's obligations to the international treaty bodies.